Skip to main content

 Biographical Note

 John Edward Excell was born January 14, 1888 in Panguitch, Utah to Henry and Elizabeth Austin Button Excell.
-On March 30, 1910 John married Millie Lee in the Manti Temple.
+On March 30, 1910, John married Millie Lee in the Manti Temple.
 Tragedy struck the couple three months later when Millie Lee died.
-Within one year of her death, John was called to serve for two years as a missionary in the Southern States for the Church of Jesus Christ of Latter-day Saints.
-During these two years John served in both Georgia and Florida.
+Within one year of her death, John was called to serve for two years as a missionary in the Southern States for The Church of Jesus Christ of Latter-day Saints.
+During these two years, John served in both Georgia and Florida.
 Prior to leaving for his mission, John became acquainted with Hortense McEwen, whom he married upon returning from his mission.
 John Edward Excell died July 20, 1967 in Springdale, Utah.

 Extent

-1 box (.5 linear foot)
+1 box (.5 linear feet)

 Abstract